Alize Lily Mounter

-Alize Lily Mounter (born 29 September 1988) is a Welsh actress, journalist, model and beauty queen who was crowned Miss England in 2011.
+Alize Lily Mounter (born 29 September 1988) is a Welsh model and beauty queen who was crowned Miss England in 2011.
 She represented England at the 61st Miss World in London, where she made the Top 7 and was ranked 4th place overall.
 She received the titles of Miss World Europe, Miss United Kingdom and Miss World Beach Beauty.
 Later she represented the United Kingdom at Miss International on 21 October 2012 in Okinawa, Japan.

 Early life and education

 Mounter was born in Church Village, South Wales, to a Welsh father and Hungarian mother.

 Mounter moved to London after appearing as a finalist on Britain's Next Top Model.
 She then went on for further education and studied for a BA degree in Journalism and Drama at Roehampton University.

 Pageantry

 Miss England

 At the Miss England 2011, she represented Every Model magazine and won the title.
 She is the second Miss England winner of non-English heritage.
 She gained considerable media attention for being a Welsh, Miss England winner.
 She was allowed to participate in Miss England because she had been living in Kensington, London for several years before the competition.

 During her time as Miss England she travelled to various countries promoting Miss England pageant.
 These countries included; France, Thailand, Mauritius, Mexico, Dubai, Gibraltar and Egypt.
 After her visit to Mauritius the Mauritius Tourism Promotion Authority then became the official sponsor of Miss England 2012.
 Mounter raised over £5,000 for Beauty with a Purpose and Help the Heroes and listed green issues as being very important in her life.

 Mounter has also been the judge at several pageant shows including Miss Hampshire 2011 and Miss England Beach Beauty 2012.